Nuganthan/Pomodoro-Timer/README.md

 Start Button: which is used to start the Timer

-Reset Button: Which is used to reset the button
+Reset Button: which is used to reset the button